jakobnissen/XAM_experimental/README.md

 # XAM.jl
-SAM and BAM parsing in Julia
+Processing of SAM and BAM files in Julia.
+Forked from BioAlignments.jl.
+Under development, not functional yet.